LeetLLM

 1# Bad 2"description": "Do calculations" 3 4# Good 5"description": "Evaluate a Python math expression and return the numeric result. " 6 "Use this when you need to perform arithmetic, compute percentages, " 7 "or solve math problems.
 Input must be a valid Python expression."

-šŸ’” More on failure modes: Our article on Agent Failure States, Retries, and Fallback Strategies catalogs 12 failure modes and production-tested recovery strategies.
+šŸ’” Key insight: Our article on Agent Failure States, Retries, and Fallback Strategies catalogs 12 failure modes and production-tested recovery strategies.

 Adding memory